 There are 6 basic questions you need answering before you can proceed with planning these are;

 This question is the most important as it will dictate the answers to many of the others.
 The number of guests is the first thing you need to find out.
 There is little point booking a local pub to try and house 500 members of staff.
-Similarly a major exhibition centre is overkill if you have 20 members of staff coming for a little party (although many exhibition centres will have a number of smaller rooms that can be hired for smaller events).
+Similarly a major exhibition centre is overkill if you have 20 members of staff coming for a little party (although many exhibition centres and other venues will have a number of smaller rooms that can be hired for smaller events).

 The guest numbers will also dictate how much entertainment you need (booking a funfair ride that will carry 4 people is little use if your event lasts 2 hours and you have 500 people there).
 Similarly you don't want to order a hog roast for 100 guests and expect to spread it between 500, many guests will ask for seconds so really you should be ordering more than you need, we usually try to stock up for an additional 10% or so.